 - Do they hang out online or on social media more?

-It’s the ideal time to prioritize and segment your existing customers to extract full value from your sales campaigns.
+It’s ideal to prioritize and segment your existing customers to extract full value from your sales campaigns.
 Try first to segment your existing customers by market sector and determine whether they align with your brand direction.
 Then determine what value customers give to the service you’re providing.

 Finally, before you implement a sales plan, try to determine the growth in real and potential terms for each market sector.
 This will help in choosing which customers to prioritize moving forward.